PEOPLE HAVE VERY LITTLE AWARENESS OF HEART VALVE DISEASE

 TYPES OF HEART VALVE DISEASE

-The 2 most common are valve stenosis and valve regurgitation.
+Two of the most common are valve stenosis and valve regurgitation.
 Both can be deadly if left untreated.

 The words ‘valve stenosis’ next to an icon of a valve affected by the disease